Raquel Cepeda: Career

 Cepeda's autobiography, "Bird of Paradise: How I Became Latina," was published by Atria Books in March 2013.
 In a review for NBC Latino, Claudio Remeseira suggested that readers should see the book as "the non-fiction, female-gender companion to Junot Díaz's 'The Brief Wondrous Life of Oscar Wao'.
 Both are tales of self-discovery through the many racial, ethnic, and linguistic conflicting forces that lie at the heart of U.S. Latino identity, as well as the story of a personal struggle against a supposed fukú or ancestral curse that has haunted the author's families for generations."
 The Huffington Post's Dr. David J. Leonard wrote that "'Bird of Paradise' is a book where hip-hop meets the human genome project."

-Since March 2015 Cepeda has been the co-host of a podcast called "Our National Conversation About Conversations About Race."
+Since March 2015, Cepeda has been the co-host of a podcast called "Our National Conversation About Conversations About Race."
 Known more briefly as "About Race," the show has been described as "a lively multiracial, interracial conversation about the ways we can't talk, don't talk, would rather not talk, but intermittently, fitfully, embarrassingly do talk about culture, identity, politics, power, and privilege in our pre-post-yet-still-very-racial America."
 Co-founded by Cepeda with authors Baratunde Thurston and Tanner Colby, "About Race" was produced by Panoply Media, a part of Slate's podcast network.

 Personal life

-Raquel Cepeda is married to Sacha Jenkins, an American television producer, writer, musician and curator.
-They live in New York City with Cepeda's daughter, Djali, and their son, Marceau.
+Raquel Cepeda was married to Sacha Jenkins, who was an American television producer, writer, musician and curator.
+She lives in New York City with her daughter, Djali, and their son, Marceau.
+Jenkins died in 2025.